MLH-Fellowship/data-conversion-app/README.md

 Pip package manager
 Starting with the Python workflow template
 GitHub provides a Python workflow template that should work for most Python projects.
 This guide includes examples that you can use to customize the template.
 For more information, see the Python workflow template.

-To get started quickly, add the template to the .github/workflows directory of your repository.